Nathanloupy/42adv_snow-crash/README.md

 ## Grading

-This project is part of the advanced curriculum at 42 School.
+This project is part of my advanced curriculum at 42 School.

 - **Date of completion:** 2025-06-27
 - **Grade:** 100/100